iancl/ipadRssFeedReader/README.md

 This is a RSS reader that I am currently developing.
 Right now it is just parsing rss from some newspaper sites and from the apple developer feed.

+error handing and appropriate control enabling is pending until creative design and animations are defined

 Class structure
 --------------